Letterkenny Regional Cultural Centre: Opening

 The centre opened on 9 July 2007.
-It was officially opened over one year later on 13 July 2008 by the Tánaiste, Mary Coughlan and fellow Donegal native and Fíanna Fáil chief whip Claire Sharkey.
-She stressed how important the centre is for the region.
-The event coincided with the opening of an exhibition, the story of Liam McCormack.
+It was officially opened over one year later on 13 July 2008 by the Tánaiste, Mary Coughlan and Fianna Fáil chief whip, Claire Sharkey.
+The event coincided with the opening of an exhibition entitled The Story of Liam McCormack.
 Former Northern Ireland politician John Hume opened the exhibition.

 Construction

-The flagship facility cost 5 million Euro and was designed by the award-winning Letterkenny based Mac Gabhann Architects, who also designed the Letterkenny Town Council offices, and is situated on the site of the old council offices.
+The centre was designed by Letterkenny-based MacGabhann Architects, who also designed the Letterkenny Town Council offices.
+It cost 5 million Euro to build, and is situated on the site of the old council offices.

 Facilities

-The centre features a first-floor exhibition gallery and a ground-floor auditorium with a standing capacity of 250 and 150 retractable seats and cinema facilities.
+The centre has an exhibition gallery and an auditorium with a standing capacity of 250, 150 retractable seats, and cinema facilities.
 There are also three workshop spaces on ground level with dance and drama floors located on the first floor, two dedicated digital media suites and two foyer art galleries.